wryan67/VoltageCatcher/readme.md

       -z = zeta mode (when using ST7789 240x320 display)

 ## Examples

+If you receive errors about a missing vc command, make sure /usr/local/bin is in root's path, or just spell out the full path on the command line ($ sudo /usr/local/bin/vc)

     $ sudo vc -s 5000 -f 20 -c 0,1 -o /home/wryan/test.csv
     Program initialization